abuaesh/CACTI-Batch-Generator/README.md

 ## Installation

 1. To get the CACTI Batch Generator up and running, you first need a working version of CACTI set up on you machine.
+You can find the latest version of CACTI [here](https://github.com/HewlettPackard/cacti).
 This repository contains the CACTI version 6.5.
-You can set it up on your machine by running the following commands from a Linux terminal:
+It doesn't matter which version of CACTI you decide to have, the batch generator will work with any of them.
+However, if for som reason you want to work on CACTI 6.5, you can set it up on your machine by running the following commands from a Linux terminal:

 ` git pull https://github.com/abuaesh/CACTI-Batch-Generator
 cd cacti65